Into the Wild (novel): Genres

 Harper Collins originally requested that Holmes write a "fantasy story on feral cats".
 Though troubled on what to write about at first, Holmes realized she could add human themes and issues into the book such as "war, politics, revenge, doomed love, religious conflict".
 An interviewer has described the plot as "Shakespearian: a mad leader, intra-clan betrayal, war, star-crossed lovers, death".
 Reviews have also called the story an "animal adventure".

 The novel was picked to be part of the young adult fantasy genre due to its increasing popularity.
-Cherith Baldry feel that the growth of genre is due to the fact that "fantasy is something very deeply rooted in the human mind, not just for children".
+Cherith Baldry feels that the growth of the genre is due to the fact that "fantasy is something very deeply rooted in the human mind, not just for children".
 Fantasy stories are able to deal with human emotions helping readers to deal with them in the real world.
 Another Erin Hunter, Kate Cary felt that fantasy books such as Harry Potter "is a sign of a deepening need for fantasy to brighten our lives".
 She describes how as a child she was far less restricted than today's children whose days are structured and scheduled.
 Cary feels that fantasy stories help kids "escape into the world of the imagination, because it's the only place they can be really free and un-judged".